radekm/ExportApplePhotos/README.md

 - The second directory `dest-dir-deleted` is optional and if it is given it is used to export all deleted assets.

+Note that the program needs permission to read phothos.
+This permission can be set up in System Preferences, Security & Privacy, Privacy.

 ## File names

 Names of exported files have following pattern: